Summer 2026 10am-5pm. Belper, Derbyshire.

 Originally acquired by Derbyshire County Council in 1937, the land became home to the King George VI Memorial Hall, established in 1957 by the Women’s Royal Voluntary Service (WRVS) as an “Old People’s Club”.
 After a brief closure, the hall reopened in the 1980s, continuing to serve Belper with events like yoga, social clubs, and dance schools, maintaining its status as a beloved gathering place.

-There is very limited car parking, which is fine because there’s ample space to secure bicycles and it’s a short walk from bus stops on Derby Road, from Belper rail station, Field Lane car park, and Belper Meadows Sports Club car park.
-If you need to park at the venue, please add this option when booking.
+There is very limited car parking, which is fine because there’s ample space to secure bicycles and it’s a short walk from bus stops on Derby Road, from Belper rail station, Field Lane paid car park, and Belper Meadows Sports Club paid car park.

 Refunds and cancellations: